delcourtfl/stream-play-server/README.md

 - Upgraded the client UI (simplified overall process)
 - Removed pion WebRTC and FFMPEG dependencies by using the getDisplayMedia() method of the MediaDevices interface implemented in (most) browsers.
     This was done to improve the performance of the video/audio transmission as I was not able to make it work properly for my use-case using the previous implementation.
-I would like to avoid depending on the browser methods to focus on a Golang media-server for recording and transmission, and, as such, I will try to follow the development of the Pion MediaDevice implementation.
+I would like to avoid depending on the browser methods to focus on a Golang media-server for recording and transmission.
+I will try to follow the development of the Pion MediaDevice implementation for a future release.
 - getDisplayMedia() is browser dependent (https://developer.mozilla.org/en-US/docs/Web/API/MediaDevices/getDisplayMedia) and it was mainly tested on Google Chrome (which enable recording for browser tab video+audio, application video or system video+audio)
 - For now, hosting is only available on localhost:web\_port due to the required secure contexts of getDisplayMedia().
 - Added Gamepad index modification to be able to separate the multiple clients.